 Andy is a versatile carpenter with well over a decade of experience under his belt and a degree in carpentry from Hennepin Technical College.
 When asked about his work at McDonald Remodeling, he said, “I really enjoy the opportunity to do something different on any given day and adapting to the challenges to get the job done.”
 Andy grew up in New Brighton and now lives with his wife and son in Fridley.
 In his spare time he rides and races dirt bikes, snowmobiles, and gets out on the water for fishing the elusive Muskie.

 Adam makes his contributions by being a versatile, quick learner.
 He assists our carpentry team as an extra set of hand filling multiple roles as he’s needed.
 As he develops his skills, his goal is to become a master carpenter.
 Adam was born and raised in Inver Grove Heights.
 His passion for team sports in high school, especially hockey, continue today.
 He still plays whenever he can find the time.
-He also enjoys spending time with friend fishing, dirt biking, and mudding.
+He also enjoys spending time with friends fishing, and dirt biking.

 Ready to start creating your dream home?